 Probes at home trip up potential 2016 candidates

-Now it's Scott Walker, who prosecutors in Wisconsin believe acted criminally by coordinating the fundraising and spending of outside conservative groups, in violation of election laws.
+Scott Walker, the governor of Wisconsin, faces accusations by prosecutors who believe he acted criminally by coordinating the fundraising and spending of outside conservative groups, in violation of election laws.

-They are two of the nation's highest-profile Republican governors, and both have hopes for the White House in 2016.
+They’re two of the highest-profile Republican governors, both with hopes for the White House in 2016.
 And in a midterm election year, when would-be presidential candidates like to showcase their accomplishments, they are instead dealing with the fallout of controversies at home.

-For Christie, the story has already shifted to focus on his recovery.
-He and his advisers believe the worst of his political troubles are behind him, in part because no evidence has come to light that he was personally involved in the bridge closure that prompted him to fire his top political adviser and deputy chief of staff.
+For Christie, the story has already moved on to his recovery.
+He and his advisers believe the worst of his political troubles are behind him, in part because no evidence has come to light that he was personally involved in the bridge scandal that prompted him to fire his top political adviser and deputy chief of staff.

 Walker defended himself Friday in a television interview.
 “This is not new news; it’s just newly released yesterday.
 Documents were opened, but no charges.
 Case over,” he said on Fox News.

 Walker said there was “no doubt” that he’s being attacked unfairly much in the same way Christie was earlier in the year.

 “The media jumps on this.
 Some on the left spin this.
 You’ve got your detractors out there trying to claim there’s something more than there is,” he said.

 Unlike Christie, whose next appearance on a ballot may be part of the 2016 presidential campaign, Walker will face voters at home before he can turn his attention to a bid for the White House.